martyjs/marty/docs/_guides/getting-started/index.md

 section: Getting Started
 ---

 Welcome to Marty!
 This guide will help you learn how to use it.
-If you've never heard of Flux before I suggest you read about the [basic concepts](/guides/concepts/index.html).
+If you've never heard of Flux before I suggest you read an [overview of Flux](/guides/flux).
 Or if you prefer you can look at some examples:

 * [Marty Todo MVC](https://github.com/jhollingworth/marty-todo-mvc)
 * [Marty Chat Example](https://github.com/jhollingworth/marty-chat-example)